WooTechnology/FakeNewsDetection/README.md

 - NLTK
 - Matplotlib

 __Moulded Dataset__
+The given Data Contains some useless columns.
+Following are the coloumns that are Useless for our Problem statement and are droppped from the dataframe.
+1. Drop Useless Columns,
+        i.
+Sno
+        ii. barely_true_count
+        iii. false_counts
+        iv. half_true_counts
+        v. mostly_true_counts
+        vi. pants_on_fire_counts
-You will see that newly created dataset has only 2 classes as compared to 6 from original classes.
+2. You will see that newly created dataset has only 2 classes as compared to 6 from original classes.
 Below is method used for reducing the number of classes.

       Previous-Label    :    Converted-Label
          True           --        True